themagicaldeveloper/RiftLol/Magical Awareness/Readme.md

 -11/24/2018 - Uploaded the script and fixed bugs

-Recognitions
+-11/25/2018 - Restructured the Script and added a Hero Loop Recognitions
 ----------------------
 Big thanks to LolHero, Jay, VX22, FanboyGoTTy and RMAN for their help.